 Below is the inner part of the same.

-Worcester voters repealed PR on November 8, 1960, after Democrats in the Citizens’ Plan E Association (CEA) lost interest.
-CEA was a joint endorsement scheme of the regular Republican Party and “reform” Democrats who supported PR in 1947.
+Worcester voters repealed PR on November 8, 1960, after Democrats in the Citizens’ Plan E Association (CEA) reversed their previously favorable position.
+CEA was a joint endorsement scheme of the regular Republican Party and self-styled reform Democrats who supported PR in 1947.

 It is interesting that the local AFL-CIO announced opposition to PR in December 1959.
 Massachusetts’ unions merged in 1958, and labor supported PR before then.
-Note that the CIO-affiliated Steelworkers ended PR in Cincinnati in 1957.
+Note that the CIO-affiliated Steelworkers ended PR in Cincinnati in 1957, partly at the behest of the national AFL-CIO Industrial Union Department.

 Each image is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.